wishwisdom/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node/setup/node-database/node-database-tables.md

 ## Ledger

-The ledger data is formed of transactions and attachments.
+The ledger data is contains transactions and attachments.
 In future versions this data will be encrypted using SGX.

 Read more in [Ledger](../../../../corda-os/4.8/key-concepts-ledger.md).